Cocaine Nose: Symptoms and Treatments of This Side Effect of Cocaine Abuse

 If you or anyone you know exhibits symptoms of cocaine nose, you must seek medical attention as soon as possible.
 Cocaine usage is associated with various severe health issues; therefore, getting treatment as quickly as possible is essential.

-Cocaine Nose Can Be Stopped Before it Gets Worse.
+Cocaine Nose Can Be Stopped Before It Gets Worse.
 The Forge Recovery Center Will Help

 If cocaine use is causing physical damage to you or a loved one, it's a sign you need help.
 Cocaine Nose is an especially serious side effect of cocaine use.
 It occurs when the drug damages the natural protective layer of skin inside the nose, leaving it susceptible to infection and further damage over time.
 The Forge Recovery Center provides support for those struggling with cocaine abuse by helping them end their dependence on cocaine and providing tools to prevent relapse.